Statement of Purpose

 CATS records and maintains a collection of Monroe County, City of Bloomington and other public municipal meetings.
 CATS also records and maintains a collection of local programs and events including arts and cultural activities, public panel discussions, and candidate forums.
 Decisions on what to add to the collection are based on what programs CATS feels that the community will most appreciate.
 More detailed information on how these events are selected for recording is available on the CATS website .

-While CATS cannot cover all events, they do loan equipment to individuals and groups who want their event added to the CATS collection.
-Individuals and groups may also donate programming to the CATS collection, after paperwork is signed, stating the group or individual responsible for the content.
+While CATS cannot cover all events, it does loan equipment to individuals and groups who want their event added to the CATS collection.
+Individuals and groups may also donate programming to the CATS collection.
 There are a number of ways that the public can access the CATS collection.
 See the CATS website listed above.

 Interlibrary Loan

-Interlibrary loan is a transaction in which Monroe Public Library obtains/tries to obtain materials directly from another library on behalf of a patron, or another library borrows materials from the Monroe County Public Library on behalf of its patron.
+Interlibrary loan is a transaction in which MPCL tries to obtain materials directly from another library on behalf of a patron, or another library borrows materials from MCPL on behalf of its patron.
 Interlibrary loan is a service that supports the mission of the library by providing enhanced access to library materials and information.
 The purpose of interlibrary loan is to obtain materials which would not ordinarily be purchased by the library and to provide material from the collection to other libraries.

 Interlibrary loan is both a public service and an integral element in the collection development process.
 Staff may consider purchasing an item, in lieu of requesting it through ILL, if the material is requested frequently and deemed appropriate for selection within the guidelines described in this collection development policy.